 4. New Additions To The Flock

-So you’ve definitely not got a broody hen, but still don’t see any eggs.
+So you’ve definitely not got a broody hen but still don’t see any eggs.
 Have you recently moved your chickens or introduced new chickens into the flock?

-Chickens love routine and the slightest disruption to their routine usually results in them going off lay.
+Chickens love routine, and the slightest disruption to their routine usually results in them going off lay.

 The most common routine disruption they experience is when they are moved.
-This can either be when they are transported to your home after you’ve bought them, or if you’ve decided to move their coop.
+This can either be when they are transported to your home after you’ve bought them or if you’ve decided to move their coop.

-Chances are you bought your chickens as pullets so they weren’t laying when they arrived anyway.
+Chances are you bought your chickens as pullets, so they weren’t lying when they arrived anyway.

-Give them a few days to come around and they should start laying again.
+Give them a few days to come around, and they should start laying again.

 5. Certain Breeds Don’t Lay As Many Eggs

-Certain breeds just don’t lay as well as others and we sometimes forget this, especially when we read about how great other peoples eggs are.
+Certain breeds just don’t lay as well as others, and we sometimes forget this, especially when we read about how great other people’s eggs are.